 Tensas Parish Profile

-About the LSU AgCenter
+About The LSU AgCenter

 The LSU AgCenter is dedicated to providing innovative research, information and education to improve people’s lives.
 Working in a statewide network of parish extension offices, research stations and academic departments, the LSU AgCenter helps Louisiana citizens make the best use of natural resources, protect the environment, enhance agricultural enterprises, and develop human and community resources.